MontrealCorpusTools/speechcorpustools/docs/source/tutorial/example1.rst

 ******************************************

 .. _example1:

 Example 1
 ###################

+Motivation
+*************

+A number of factors affect the duration of vowels, including:

+1. Following consonant voicing (voiced > voiceless)
+2. Speech rate
+3. Word frequency
+4. Neighborhood density

+#1 is said to be particularly strong in varieties of English, compared
+to other languages (e.g. Chen, 1970).
+Here we are interested in examining whether these factors all affect vowel duration, and in particular in seeing how large and reliable the effect of consonant voicing is compared to other factors.

 Step 1: Creating a query profile
 ********************************

-Based on the motivation in `vignettes <http://sct.readthedocs.io/en/latest/tutorial/vignetteMain.html>`_, we want to make a query for:
+Based on the motivation above, we want to make a query for:

 * All vowels in CVC words (fixed syllable structure)
 * Only words where the second C is a stop (to examine following C voicing)